 To go camping, a good sleeping bag and an insulating mattress are a must!
 And for your furry friend you might consider getting the same.
-At home, your dog also has his own bed so he always knows where his place is.
+At home, your dog also has his own bed and he always knows where his place is.
 So why should it be different when you’re on the road?
-A dog should always have some kind of dog bed to which he can withdraw and not be disturbed.
-It’s also the place where you can send your dog to wait or to calm down when getting too excited.
+A dog should always have some kind of dog bed to which he can retreat and not be disturbed.
+It’s also the place where you can send your dog to wait or to calm down when he’s getting too excited.

 But just imagine taking your pup’s normal bed to go camping… It’s probably a quite heavy, bulky thing that would be really inconvenient to go camping, especially if you’re also backpacking!

-So you’re left with two options: either just take a light blanket as your dog’s place.
+So you’re left with two options: either just take a light blanket as your dog’s bed.
 This solution is fine as long as you stay in warmer climate.
 Or you get your doggo his own sleeping bag.
 This has the great advantage that your dog will love to curl up in it and will always stay warm.
 He can always decide whether he wants to snuggle up inside or just lie on top if he’s feeling too hot.
 Another big advantage is that you can roll it up and make it really compact.
 Very convenient for backpacking!

 Things to look for when buying a dog sleeping bag